 Firstly, find out if the company consists of a sole proprietor or a software development shop.
 A sole proprietor will often be a full stack developer, which is like the handyman of software development.
 He can tap the surface of a lot of things.
 If your project requires very little specialization and you’re on a tighter budget, a single full stack developer may very well be the right choice for you.
 Further, you may consider evaluating the differences between onshore and offshore options.
 On the other hand, if your project requires more specialized tasks, such as integrating with hardware via an Arduino board, you will be in much better hands with a specialist.
 Specialists are often a part of a team, and the most efficient development teams are made up of a variety of them so as to provide deep knowledge and skill over a wide range of requirements.
 Teams are more likely to have past experience with and/or be able to figure out anything you throw at them.
 Another benefit to teaming with a shop is that the extra sets of eyes on your project provide checks and balances, minimizing risk to you.
 Code errors that aren’t caught before launch can have very costly repercussions later on when you try to expand upon your application.
 If your budget allows, partnering with a shop makes those uncaught bugs less likely.
 Overhead will increase as the number of people working on your project increases, but you may be able to cut costs by opting for an offshore development team.

 Whether you end up choosing a sole proprietor or a software development shop, another important question to ask is what the QA process looks like.
 A quality developer will say that their testing process aligns with the user stories produced in the requirements gathering process.
-They are objective and testable and ensure that the application functions the way their client (you) imagined.
+They are objective and testable and ensure that the application functions the way that their client (you) imagined.
 Also, make sure they do regression testing throughout development.
 Unit testing, automated-only, and developer-only testing are red flags and point to a lack of comprehensiveness.
 A bug caught during the development process is much less costly than a bug caught in the final stages of release, so frequent, thorough testing of the entire product is a must.
 If proper testing hasn’t been done, the poor quality will reveal itself sometime after the project is finished, often when you’re ready for the next phase.
 If your project isn’t under warranty, this could result in you having to spend even more money to fix the problem.

 Another set of questions that can help assess your potential partner’s ability to deliver quality are what percent of their projects are completed on time and within budget, and how many projects they’re currently working on.
 Staying on time and on budget can be a good indicator of quality because it indicates thoughtful planning with little to no refactoring needed.
 When it comes to work load, if developers are working on more than two projects simultaneously, their attention to yours will be less than optimal.
 This may also indicate that they’re overbooked or running behind schedule.